Vaidehi Kathirunthal: Release and reception

 Vaidehi Kaathirundhal was released on 23 October 1984, Diwali day.
 The Tamil magazine Ananda Vikatan, in its issue dated 2 December 1984, carried the reviews of multiple people who had seen the film.
 The review board of the magazine gave the film a rating of 44 out of 100 based on these reviews, with the consensus being favourable towards Ilaiyaraaja's music and critical towards the multiple storylines stitched together.
 Kalki's critic posted similar views, praising the music but noting that despite so many positives, the film fell apart due to the subpar story.
+Balumani of Anna praised acting, music, humour, cinematography and direction.
 Despite facing competition from other Diwali releases such as Nallavanukku Nallavan and the Tamil-dubbed version of the Malayalam-language My Dear Kuttichathan, the film was a commercial success, running for over 100 days in theatres.
 It was remade in Telugu as Manchi Manasulu (1986), and in Kannada as Preethi Nee Illade Naa Hegirali (2004).